chrismalek/jsontoxml-cli/readme.md

 This a tool that will take JSON over STDIN and convert it to XML to STDOUT.
 This tool is written in Golang.
 You can install the golang language from https://golang.org and compile this to your operating system.

-You can build can build it localling using `go build jsontoxml.go` which will build an executable.
+You can build it locally using `go build jsontoxml.go` which will build an executable.
 If you need to cross compile for a different platform that is really easy for golang see below.